 Haiku Salut’s second album, “Etch And Etch Deep”, was released in July 2015, to similar acclaim.
 The album was awarded four stars or above by The Observer (“the album Four Tet might have made after Rounds’), The Guardian, Mojo, Uncut (“both warmly familiar and completely, fearlessly new”), NME, Clash, Drowned In Sound (“with luminous vibes and electronics that chime, strum, sparkle, dance and glow, the trio evoke worlds within our own”), The Financial Times, God Is In The TV, Gig Soup (“one has to wonder if the band haven’t only created a masterpiece but also a genre that is their own”), The 405, London In Stereo, The Skinny, and many more.

-Haiku Salut’s third album ‘There Is No Elsewhere’ was released on 7th September 2018 on PRAH Recordings to critical acclaim (“Formidable and fragile, beautiful and fascinating” – Drowned In Sound.
-“Exactly what electro-pop can and should sound like in 2018” – Exclaim)
+Haiku Salut’s third album ‘There Is No Elsewhere’ was released on 7th September 2018 on PRAH Recordings reaching no.7 in both the Record Store Chart and the Independent Album chart.
+“Formidable and fragile, beautiful and fascinating” – Drowned In Sound.
+“Exactly what electro-pop can and should sound like in 2018” – Exclaim